spacelift-io/user-documentation/docs/concepts/policy/README.md

 In order to show you how to work with the policy workbench, we are going to use a [task policy](task-run-policy.md) that whitelists just two tasks - an innocent `ls`, and tainting a particular resource.
 It also only samples successful evaluations, where the list of `deny` reasons is empty:

-{% hint style="info" %}
+!!! info
     This example comes from our [test repo](https://github.com/spacelift-io/terraform-starter), which gives you hands-in experience with most Spacelift functionalities within 10-15 minutes, depending on whether you like to RTFM or not.
 We strongly recommend you give it a go.
-{% endhint %}

 ![](../../assets/screenshots/Allow\_only\_safe\_commands\_·\_marcinwyszynski.png)